 - Get more opportunities in your pipeline.
-This will probably require you to increase your marketing spend, and since these will be brand new opportunities, plan for them to take longer to close.
-If increasing the marketing budget is not a possibility, then you need to enable your salespeople to be better micro-marketers and enable them to create their own opportunities.
-They need to be able to stimulate buyer interest, without waiting for leads to be generated for them.
+The business issues confronting buyers are likely much different than they were at the beginning of the year.
+Sellers must recognize this and adapt their messaging to reflect the current reality.
+If increasing marketing spend to create these messages is not a possibility, then enable your salespeople to be better micro-marketers and create their own opportunities, focused on helping customers to overcome their current challenges.
+Sellers need to be able to stimulate buyer interest, without waiting for leads to be generated for them.

 - Expand the size and scope of the current opportunities in the pipeline.
-I suggest more aggressive cross-selling and upselling activity.
-We often help our clients assess the potential of each account and identify low-hanging fruit using White Space Analysis.
-This looks at critical business drivers and initiatives in an account and helps you identify potential options to create more value.
-You can then create an action plan and provide coaching to win this new business.
+Aggressive cross-selling and upselling activity, especially in current customer accounts, can help to expand current sales pipelines.
+Assess the potential of each account and identify low-hanging fruit using White Space Analysis.
+This looks at current business drivers and initiatives in an account and helps to identify opportunities to create more value.
+You can then establish action plans and provide coaching to win this new business.

 - Close a higher percentage of opportunities.
-To do this, you first need to get an accurate assessment of your opportunities and their readiness to close and then create an action plan to win each of them.
-We help clients do this through our Successful Sales Formula, which analyzes opportunities in six dimensions – Pain, Power, Vision, Value, Collaboration, and Compelling Reason to Act.
+To do this, first get an accurate assessment of your opportunities and their readiness to close, and then create an action plan to win each of them.
+This can be accomplished quickly using the Successful Sales Formula, which analyzes opportunities in six dimensions – Pain, Power, Vision, Value, Collaboration, and Compelling Reason to Act.
 When the right combination of these factors exists, you have a very high probability of winning that business.

 Mid- to Long-Term

-It is difficult to think long-term when you are behind.
-However, if you don’t take some measures to treat the root causes of your sales challenges, you will always be playing catch up.
-This is a brutal way to live, and it is usually only a matter of time before you won’t be able to take it anymore.
+It is difficult to think long-term when you are falling behind.
+However, if you don’t take some measures to treat the root causes of sales challenges, you will always be playing catch up.
 Here are some ideas to consider:

-- Develop a suitable demand generation strategy to get enough opportunities to make your number.
+- Develop a suitable demand generation strategy to get enough opportunities to make your number, not only through the end of the year, but in anticipation of a return to normalcy beyond.

 - Verify that your sales processes are aligned with how your buyers buy and then manage with discipline and consistency in sales process execution.
-This will help improve forecast accuracy and enable your sales managers to analyze pipelines and identify selling skill deficiencies, and also develop individually tailored, salesperson development and coaching plans.
+This will help improve forecast accuracy, enable sales managers to analyze pipelines and identify selling skill deficiencies, and also develop tailored coaching plans for each salesperson.

 - Create sales enablement playbooks to replicate success more effectively, and embed these tools into your CRM workflow, so that they will be used more consistently.